Magnetic-Fox/Mail2Fax/README.md

 ## License

 Free for personal use.
-Please do not use these solutions comercially (as they are not so good tested to be intended to).
+Please do not use these solutions commercially (as they are not so good tested to be intended to).
 However, if You still like to anyway, please ask me before.

 Bartłomiej "Magnetic-Fox" Węgrzyn,
 16th July 2024.